1280px/rainfox/README.md

-# rainfox
+# RainFox
 Firefox userChrome.css that makes browser look more complete.
-Partially based of MaterialFox and QuietFox
+Partially based on MaterialFox and QuietFox